 Best safer recruitment practices include scrutinising applications, verifying identity and academic or vocational qualifications, obtaining professional references, checking previous employment history and ensuring that a candidate has the health and physical capability for the job.
 It also includes undertaking interviews and, where appropriate, undertaking Disclosure and Barring Service (DBS) Children’s Barring List checks, full Enhanced DBS checks, Prohibition Order checks (where necessary), Childcare Disqualification Order checks (where necessary) and providing honest and accurate references when individuals move on.

 KCSIE part four paragraph 211 September 2020 addition -Transferable Risk – If a person has behaved in a way that indicates they may not be suitable to work with children it may be because they have ‘Transferable Risk’ factors.
-For example, they have been involved in an outside incident of DV which did not involve children but could have an impact on their suitability to work with children.
+For example, they have been involved in an outside incident of domestic violence which did not involve children but could have an impact on their suitability to work with children.
 School will consider what triggered these actions and could a child in the school trigger the same reaction, therefore being put at risk.

 Paragraph 214-217 Further guidance – how school should deal with allegations against supply teachers.

-Annex A contains further information on CCE; CSE; County Lines; DA; H based abuse; Preventing radicalisation; Upskirting.
+Annex A contains further information on child criminal exploitation; child sexual exploitation SE; County Lines; domestic abuse; honour based abuse; Preventing radicalisation; Up-skirting.

 Annex B DSL advice supporting working with children who have a social worker.